CSjiade/Huawei_Cloud_Hackathon/README.md

 # Huawei Cloud Spark Hackathon 2022

-**Background:** This product is mobile app that aims to facilitate transaction of used office equipment in the B2B and B2C market.
-It was built as a solution to address the problem of rising environmental emissions.
-The goal is to make transactions of used office equipment secure, transparent and seamless so that people will be comfortable in purchasing and reusing second-hand office equipment.
+**Background:** This product is a mobile app that aims to facilitate transaction of used office equipment in the B2B and B2C market.
+It was built as a solution to address the problem of rising environmental emissions as per of the
+** Vision ** The goal is to make transactions of used office equipment secure, transparent and seamless so that people will be comfortable in purchasing and reusing second-hand office equipment.
 This will allow the circular economy to flourish and in the process reduce carbon emissions from reproduction of office goods

 **Hackathon Result:** Semi-Finalist :slightly_frowning_face: